Karuma303/rs_sdf/README.md

 # About

 A simple library to generate 2-dimensional Signed Distance Fields (SDF) for font rendering.
-Please not that this is my personal playground to learn the Rust programming language, so don't expect any highly sophisticated code samples here.
+Please note that this is my personal playground to learn the Rust programming language, so don't expect any highly sophisticated code samples here.
 I will try to improve this library over time, however right now it is not recommended to use it for anything and especially not in production.  😉